DOXA Documentary Film Festival

 The DOXA Documentary Film Festival is a documentary film festival based in Vancouver, British Columbia, Canada.
-It is held annually held for 10 days in May, and is presented by The Documentary Media Society, a non-profit organization.
+It is held annually for 10 days in May, and is presented by The Documentary Media Society, a non-profit organization.

 The festival was staged for the first time in 2000.
 Originally intended as a once-only event, by the time of its launch the organizers had decided to organize a permanent biennial festival; following the second festival in 2002, it became an annual event thereafter.

 Awards

-DOXA award winners are given on the basis of three major criteria: "success and innovation in the realization of the project’s concept; originality and relevance of subject matter and approach; and overall artistic and technical proficiency".
+DOXA award winners are given on the basis of three major criteria: "success and innovation in the realization of the project’s concept; originality and relevance of subject matter and approach; and overall artistic and technical proficiency."
 Jury members are filmmakers, film critics, and industry professionals.